 This is my very own Molly, my shadow and studio beagle.
 She is the most loving and most frustrating dog I have ever known.

 Miss Molly comes from a championship line of show beagles.
 I didn’t set out to adopt a fancy show beagle.
 Far from it.
 But, after a failed adoption with a reactive shelter dog (who started to show aggression toward my son), I just wanted a reliable family dog.

 My first dog was a beagle, and I've always had a soft spot for them.
-After doing lots of research and showing my never-owned-a-dog husband all the descriptions of beagles as “merry little hounds," I happily set out to find a beagle.
+After doing lots of research and showing my never-owned-a-dog husband all the descriptions of beagles as “merry little hounds," we happily set out to find a beagle for our family.